 With Salestim Technology you can easily build your own advanced Microsoft Teams Template catalog to support any Collaborative Processes depending on your business needs: for your new projects, sales teams, construction sites, new proposals, and much more.
 You can add relevant Public and Private Channels, manage settings, add members, and customize the Tabs.
 Rest assured, everything will be copied in a few seconds.

 Build ready to go Private Channels according to the different scenarios.
-For example, add Documentation Private Channels to your Project Management Template with relevant Tabs to share important files.
+For example, add Documentation channel to your Project Management template with relevant tabs to share important files.

 As mentioned earlier with the membership challenges, here is a real solution.
 When a team is created through a Template that includes Private Channels, it gets default owners.

 During the new Template creation, you can easily manage the governance Policies and, for example, add Permanent owners for the teams created from the Microsoft Teams Template.
 Thus, each time someone creates a new team from the Template, Permanent owners will be added automatically.
 Moreover, they will be Private Channels Owners by default at the creation.
 As a result, only they will be allowed to manage membership in addition to the Team Requester.

 We saw that while Private Channels are offering great benefits, there’s a need to create too much collaboration silos, and therefore, too many Private Channels.

 You can manage Private Channels creation settings at the Template Level.
 Just turn off the permission to create the Private Channels for needed types of the Templates.
 As a result, settings are copied, and members added to the newly created team from your template won’t be able to create Private Channels by default.
 This way you that members of the team won’t create additional Private Channels.

 One more case is when Private Channels creation is not allowed at the organizational level.